seonokkim/rag-app-fastapi/README.md

 ## Overview

-This is a Stock Trading Assistant application built with FastAPI and Timescale Vector.
+This is a Stock Trading FAQ Assistant application built with FastAPI and utilizing **PostgreSQL** with the **Timescale Vector** extension for efficient Retrieval-Augmented Generation (RAG).
 It allows users to ask questions about stock trading and get answers based on a knowledge base, with the ability to see the retrieved context and thought process.

 ## Features

 - FastAPI backend for handling API requests.
-- Integration with Timescale Vector for efficient RAG (Retrieval-Augmented Generation).
+- Integration with **PostgreSQL and Timescale Vector** for efficient vector storage and similarity search.
 - Simple HTML/JavaScript frontend for a chat interface.
 - Displays AI-generated answers, thought process, and search results with distance scores.
 - Collapsible sections for thought process and search results.